Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 matching the form obtained earlier in \refcite{Ignatius:1993qn}, where $u^\mu$ is fluid four-velocity.
 The dimensionless parameter $\tilde{\eta}$ is defined through $\eta = \tilde{\eta} T$.
 The equation of motion \cref{eq:scalarEOM} can be written as \cite{Espinosa:2010hh}

 and we see that $\mathcal{K}$ models only the out-of-equilibrium contribution to the friction in \cref{eq:pfr}.

 According to \cref{eq:friction-pheno}, the friction scales with $v_w \gamma(v_w)$.
-After \refcite{Bodeker:2009qy} found that the friction saturates in the ultra-relativistic limit, some studies (see e.g.\ \refcite{Espinosa:2010hh, Huber:2013kj}) adjusted $\mathcal{K}$ to just scale with $v_w$ instead of $v_w \gamma(v_w)$. \Refcite{Megevand:2013hwa} noted that such a modification does not allow one to consistently determine $\tilde{\eta}$ for both the non-relativistic and ultra-relativistic limits simultaneously.
-They proposed a new phenomenological model for friction depending on two dimensionless parameters, both of which can be determined from microphysics calculations.
-However, these phenomenological friction models do not match the current expected scaling in the ultra-relativistic regime mentioned previously --- which, depending on the study, is either $\gamma^1$ or $\gamma^2$. \Refcite{Cai:2020djd} rectify this issue by treating the $\gamma$ scaling more generally as $\mathcal{K} \propto h(\gamma)$.
+After \refcite{Bodeker:2009qy} found that the friction saturates in the ultra-relativistic limit, some studies (e.g.\ \refcite{Espinosa:2010hh, Huber:2013kj}) adjusted $\mathcal{K}$ to scale with $v_w$ instead of $v_w \gamma(v_w)$. \Refcite{Megevand:2013hwa} noted such a modification does not allow one to consistently determine $\tilde{\eta}$ for both the non-relativistic and ultra-relativistic limits simultaneously.
+They proposed a phenomenological model for friction depending on two dimensionless parameters, both of which can be determined from microphysics calculations.
+However, these phenomenological friction models do not match the current expected scaling in the ultra-relativistic regime mentioned previously --- which, depending on the study, is either $\gamma^1$ or $\gamma^2$. \Refcite{Cai:2020djd} rectify this issue by generalizing the $\gamma$ scaling as $\mathcal{K} \propto h(\gamma)$.
 The terminal Lorentz factor can then be solved for in terms of $h(\gamma)$.
 Results for both $h(\gamma) = \gamma$ and $h(\gamma) = \gamma^2$ were demonstrated.